neumino/neumino.github.io/movies.md

-### The Kissing Booth 2
+### The Rental
-*Released on 2020-07-24, vote average 8.4*
+*Released on 2020-07-23, vote average 5.5*

-High school senior Elle juggles a long-distance relationship with her dreamy boyfriend Noah, college applications, and a new friendship with a handsome classmate that could change everything.
+Two couples on an oceanside getaway grow suspicious that the host of their seemingly perfect rental house may be spying on them.
+Before long, what should have been a celebratory weekend trip turns into something far more sinister.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/_Br5Sm6sf24?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Larva Island Movie
-*Released on 2020-07-23, vote average 8*

-Back at home, Chuck relates the island shenanigans of his larva pals Red and Yellow to a skeptical reporter in this movie sequel to the hit cartoon.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/BlNyQk2W83k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FYMl2AMdShE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>